Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 The growing presence of fentanyl in cocaine may be merging two drug communities and decades of tragedy.

-"The opioid epidemic started in white suburbia but with the infiltration of fentanyl into the cocaine market we are definitely now seeing many more African Americans dying of this problem," Gilson says.
+"The opioid epidemic started in white suburbia but with the infiltration of fentanyl into the cocaine market we are definitely now seeing many more African-Americans dying of this problem," Gilson says.